frc1418/2015-oculus/README.md

 ================

 If you would like to run this program to see some moving parts it does work with the PyFRC simulator.
+You can download **compiled binaries: [here](https://github.com/frc1418/2015-oculus/releases/tag/1.0)**.
 To make this work you must have pyfrc installed (through pip3), python3, and you must clone our UI and Robot code.
 Once you have all of this installed you can run our simulated robot code with: